 What To Bring To Chacahua

 The beauty of Chacahua is that it is relatively difficult to get to.
 While the journey itself isn’t too long for a traveler, it is quite a hassle bringing supplies to and from the island.
 Because of that, you’ll want to bring everything you think you’ll need to Chacahua, since odds are, it might be hard to find on the island.
+Oh, and before you go, make sure to have good travel insurance handy whenever you’re out adventuring.
+I use SafetyWing to keep me covered throughout my travels.

 A Lot of Cash